-"(B) in the case of redistricting, on and after the date referred to in subsection (d)(1)(B), a Member of the House of Representatives may send mass mailings to the additional area described in that section'
+"(B) in the case of redistricting, on and after the date referred to in subsection (d)(1)(B), a Member of the House of Representatives may send mass mailings to the additional area described in that section"

 Subsec. (d)(1).
 Pub.
-L. 102-392, §309(a)(2), struck out subpar.
+L. 102-392, $\S309(a)(2)$, struck out subpar.
 (A) designation, substituted "the Member" for "he" and a period for "; and", and struck out subpar.
-(B) which read as follows: "with respect to a Member of
+(B) which read as follows: "with respect to a Member of the House of Representatives on and after the date on which the proposed redistricting of congressional districts in his State by legislative or judicial proceedings is initially completed (whether or not the redistricting is actually in effect), within any additional area of each congressional district proposed or established in such redistricting and containing all or part of the area constituting the congressional district from which he was elected, unless and until the congressional district so proposed or established is changed by legislative or judicial proceedings."

 1990-Subsec. (a)(6)(E).
 Pub.
-L. 101-520, §311(h)(1), amended subpar.
+L. 101-520, $\S 311(h)(1)$, amended subpar.
 (E) generally.
 Prior to amendment, subpar.
-(E) read as follows: "For purposes of this section, the term 'mass mailing' means newsletters and similar mailings of more than five hundred pieces in which the content of the matter mailed is substantially identical but shall not apply to mailings-
+(E) read as follows: "For purposes of this section, the term 'mass mailing' means newsletters and similar mailings of more than five hundred pieces in which the content of the matter mailed is substantially identical but shall not apply to mailingsofficials (whether Federal, State, or local); or "(iii) of news releases to the communications media."

-(i) which are in direct response to communications from persons to whom the matter is mailed;
+"(i) which are in direct response to communications from persons to whom the matter is mailed;

-"(ii) to colleagues in the Congress or to government officials (whether Federal, State, or local); or
+"(ii) to colleagues in the Congress or to government